Michael L. Taylor

 Mike graduated from Kansas City Kansas Community College, receiving an Associates degree in political science and sociology in 1977.
 Thereafter, he received his bachelor’s degree from the University of Kansas with a double major in political science and sociology in 1979.
 Mike received his J.D. from the University of Kansas School of Law in 1982.
 Mike was a law clerk to the 29th Judicial District Court of Kansas from 1981 to 1982.
 Mike began his active law practice in St. Joseph, Mo., in 1982 with a local firm.
 He, thereafter, became an equity partner in that firm in 1986.
 In 2002, Mike, along with R. Edward Murphy, Joseph Elliott, and Kenneth Siemens, founded the law firm of Murphy, Taylor, Siemens & Elliott P.C.

-Mike is the author of Chapter 18, entitled “Trial Practice” of the Missouri BAR’s Family Law Seventh Edition and Chapter 19, entitled “Discovery” of the same publication.
-Mike also serves as a reviewer for the Missouri Bar of proposed CLE desktop chapter material.
+Mike is the author of Chapter 14, entitled “Tort Liability and the Family Relationship”, Chapter 18, entitled “Trial Practice” and Chapter 19, entitled “Discovery” of the Missouri Bar Family Law 7th Edition.
+Mike has also served as a reviewer for the Missouri Bar of proposed CLE desktop chapter material.

 Mike served as an instructor at Missouri Western State College from 1985 – 1994, teaching classes in Tort Law, Litigation – Practices and Procedures and Business Organizations.

 Mike was born November 2, 1954, in Booneville, Mo.
 He grew up primarily in Blue Springs, Mo., where he attended high school until his senior year when his family moved to Bonner Springs, Kan.
-He is married, resides in St. Joseph and has three children (two daughters and a son).
+He resides in St. Joseph and is married to Janet, a graduate of the University of Missouri, and has three children, Kailee, a graduate of Creighton School of Law, Kyle, a graduate of UMKC School of Law, and Logan, a graduate of Washburn’s School of Law.

 Mike is a long-standing Sunday School teacher, youth director and director of Vacation Bible School at churches where he has attended.
-He is a member of Wyatt Park Baptist Church and presently serves on the church’s governing council.
+He is a member of Ashland United Methodist Church of St. Joseph, Missouri.

 Mike is a graduate of Leadership St. Joseph 1983.
 He was co-chairman of Leadership Tomorrow, an advanced leadership training program for select St. Joseph high school students.
 In 1985, Mike was the recipient of the Volunteer Award of Recognition for Outstanding Volunteer Services to the St. Joseph Community.
-He has been very active in other civic organizations, including various fund drives for community groups and has served as a member of the United Way Allocations Committee, the Board of Directors of the Midland Empire Diabetes Association and Dual Ministry, Inc.
+He has been very active in other civic organizations, including various fund drives for community groups.

 This resume is subject to rule 7.3 of the Missouri rules of professional conduct, which requires that the following notice be given: “advertising material: commercial solicitations are permitted by the Missouri rules of professional conduct but are neither submitted to nor approved by the Missouri bar or the supreme court of Missouri.”